If you experienced your cat hiding under bed, you shouldn’t be nervous.

-It’s normal to be overwhelmed if you have to spend hours coaxing your kitty out of hiding or worrying about their health.
+It’s normal to be overwhelmed if you have to spend hours coaxing your kitty out of hiding or worrying about its health.

 So, keep reading to discover why your cat hides under the bed and what you can do to get your feline to stop hiding.